MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 ms.date: 04/06/2023
 ---

-# Set up Microsoft license management
+# Create a plan and set up Microsoft license management

 Independent software vendors (ISVs) can configure Microsoft license management for third-party SaaS apps in Partner Center as part of the offer publishing.
 This allows Teams admins or users to easily assign, unassign, use, and track SaaS licenses for their third-party app subscriptions within Teams.

 :::image type="content" source="~/assets/images/saas-offer/monetize-flow4.png" alt-text="Diagram shows the process to set up license management for the SaaS offer.":::

-To enable Microsoft to manage license for a third-party app in Teams, you must create a plan for the offer and configure pricing and availability of the plan.
+To enable Microsoft to manage license for a third-party app in Teams, your must have opted for Microsoft to manage licenses on your behalf while creating the offer.
+You must then create one or more plans that has subscription pricing, where the user can purchase subscriptions with licenses to use your app.
+Microsoft then manages the purchased licenses on your behalf.

 ## Create a plan

-Offers sold through the Microsoft commercial marketplace must have at least one plan.
+Transactable SaaS offers sold through the Microsoft commercial marketplace must have at least one plan.
 You can create a variety of plans with different options within the same offer.

 1. Select **Plan overview** from the left pane, and then select **+ Create new plan**.

-1. Enter Plan ID and Plan name, and then select **Create**.
+1. Enter **Plan ID** and **Plan name**, and then select **Create**.

     :::image type="content" source="~/assets/images/first-party-license-mgt/plan-overview.png" alt-text="The screenshots shows plan overview to create a new plan for your apps in the Partner Center.":::

-1. Select the plan to add pricing and availability information
+1. Select the plan to add pricing and availability information.

 ### Define plan listing